NassarX/nqueens-optimization/README.md

 #### Simulated Annealing Algorithm

-Simulated annealing is a heuristic algorithm that is used for global search problems.
+>Simulated annealing is a heuristic algorithm that is used for global search problems.
 It is inspired by the process of annealing in metallurgy, where a metal is heated to a high temperature and then slowly cooled to increase its strength.
 The algorithm starts with an initial solution and iteratively makes small changes to it.
 If the new solution is better than the previous one, it is always accepted.
 If the new solution is worse than the previous one, it is accepted with a probability that depends on the difference between the new and the previous solution.
 The probability decreases as the algorithm progresses, and the temperature parameter is reduced.
 The algorithm terminates when the temperature reaches a minimum value.

 **You can find the implementation of the simulated annealing algorithm here [simulated_annealing](https://github.com/NassarX/NQueens-Optimization/blob/main/app/nqueens/simulated_annealing.py)**

-- Usage:
 ```shell
 python simulated_annealing.py --n-queen 8
 ```